Lawrence Moore Cosgrave: World War I

-Cosgrave stated that his friend Lieutenant Colonel John McCrae wrote the poem "In Flanders Fields" in 20 minutes on a scrap of paper resting on Cosgrave's shoulder during a lull in the bombings on May 3, 1915, the day after McCrae had witnessed the death of his friend, Lieutenant Alexis Helmer.
-The poem was first published on December 8 that year in the London-based magazine Punch.
-Cosgrave unveiled the Colonel John McCrae Memorial, at Boezinge, Ypres, West Flanders, on October 5, 1963.
+Cosgrave stated that his friend Lieutenant Colonel John McCrae wrote the poem "In Flanders Fields" in 20 minutes on a scrap of paper resting on Cosgrave's back.
+John Scott Cowan of the RMC, writes that this is the "most likely" account of the drafting of "In Flanders Fields."
+The poem was first published on 8 December 1915 in the London-based magazine Punch.